openhab/openhab-addons/addons/binding/org.openhab.binding.gpstracker/README.md

 Install [GPSLogger for Android](https://play.google.com/store/apps/details?id=com.mendhak.gpslogger) on your device.
 After the launch, go to General Options.
-Enable Start on bootup and Start on app launch.
+Enable Start on boot-up and Start on app launch.

 ![Image](./docs/gpslogger_1.png)